oldsweet/HyperFusion/readme.md

 ## 🔍 Contact

-If you have any questions or suggestions, please submit an Issue or send a email to <lbs23@mails.jlu.edu.cn>.
+If you have any questions or suggestions, please submit an Issue.